movalex/BMD_requests/README.md

 9. Multibutton control has to be actual buttons instead of dropdown menu - The dropdow hides the UI and produces unnecessary clicks: https://cl.ly/3bc9b8649f89

 10. Add flexible layout option.
 This is a huge theme, I'll just emphasize the small things.
 Fusion became an industry standard for VFX for the flexibility it gives the artist.
+It is not only about the tools you can build, but also about flexible UI.
 Someone needs huge node tree, someone needs vast viewer.
 Developers need a dockable console.
 Someone moves the Inspector to the left, because operates with left hand, and it just speeds up the whole workflow.
-Someone aligns the nodes vertically.
-This is not a demand of the spoiled artists that just object new UI because it is new and they are not familiar with it.
-Fusion 16 UI just shackles artist's freedom.
+Someone aligns the nodes vertically and put node tree on the right.
 So flexible layout is a must for Fusion.
+Currently we can add new floating frame and partially move UI elements there, as suggested here: https://forum.blackmagicdesign.com/viewtopic.php?f=22&t=88866&start=50#p499609.
+The layout is saved with comp metadata, so theoretically it can be reused, but it does not show proper UI on launch.
+Here's a brief report for this issue: https://www.steakunderwater.com/wesuckless/viewtopic.php?p=23222#p23222

-11. Add fullscreen view for Fusion, double monitor UI, like in Resolve (yes, we love Resolve too!)
+11. Add fullscreen UI for Fusion, add double monitor layout, like in Resolve (yes, we love Resolve too!)

 12. Add custom scripts buttons in a toolbar.
 Add movable toolbar.
 Ok, this goes to flexible UI too.